WeblateOrg/weblate/docs/admin/support.rst

 .. image:: /screenshots/support-discovery.png

-Listing your server without a support subsription in Discover Weblate:
+Listing your server without a support subscription in Discover Weblate:

 1. Register yourself at <https://weblate.org/user/>
 2. Register your Weblate server in the discovery database at <https://weblate.org/subscription/discovery/>